 Kevin M. Kruse

-Professor Kruse has taught undergraduate and graduate courses on twentieth-century U.S. history, race and racism in modern America, the role of religion in American politics, the rise of postwar suburbia, the Second World War and the Vietnam War.
+Professor Kruse has taught undergraduate and graduate courses on twentieth-century U.S. history, race and racism in modern American politics, the civil rights movement, postwar suburbia, and the Religious Right, among other topics.

 1994 B.A., History, University of North Carolina, Chapel Hill.